-The Planning Board has reviewed this CDP for adequacy of police services in accordance with Section 24-122.01(c) of the Subdivision Regulations.
+The Special Projects Section has reviewed this CDP plan for adequacy of police services in accordance with Section 24-122.01(c) of the Subdivision Regulations.
 The subject property is in Police District II, Bowie.
 The response time standards established by Section 24-122.01(e) is 10 minutes for emergency calls and 25 minutes for nonemergency calls.
 The CDP was accepted for processing by the Planning Department on November 13, 2017.
-Based on the most recent available information provided by the Police Department, as of December 2015, the police response time standards of 10 minutes for emergency calls and 25 minutes for nonemergency calls are met.
+Based on the most recent available information provided by the Police Department as of December 2015, the police response time standards of 10 minutes for emergency calls are met.